 We’ve provided some tips, tricks and tools so you can understand condition-based maintenance a little better, use the strategy more effectively, and make your maintenance operation run like a well-oiled machine.

 The goal of condition-based maintenance is to uncover equipment failure before it happens, so maintenance can be done exactly when needed.
-Because CBM is based on collecting and analyzing data, it can be used to identify trends in asset performance and asses where an asset is in its lifecycle.
-This makes it easier to make informed decisions on everything from scheduling and labour to budgeting.
+Because CBM is based on collecting and analyzing data, it can be used to identify trends in asset performance and assess where an asset is in its lifecycle.
+This makes it easier to make informed decisions on everything from scheduling and labor to budgeting.

 One example of condition-based maintenance is monitoring pressure readings on equipment with water systems.
 Monitoring pressure levels allows maintenance staff to identify when and where a leak is likely to occur before it happens, instead of at the point of failure.